im-rahulr/qwen-code/docs/cli/index.md

-# Qwen Code CLI
+# Codecraft CLI

-Within Qwen Code, `packages/cli` is the frontend for users to send and receive prompts with Qwen and other AI models and their associated tools.
-For a general overview of Qwen Code, see the [main documentation page](../index.md).
+Within Codecraft, `packages/cli` is the frontend for users to send and receive prompts with Qwen and other AI models and their associated tools.
+For a general overview of Codecraft, see the [main documentation page](../index.md).

 ## Navigating this section